 RCUH Outstanding Employees

-Sixteen exemplary RCUH employees were recognized at the 2022 RCUH Awards Luncheon for their exceptional contributions to the advancement of research, training, and development in Hawai‘i and beyond.
+Twenty exemplary RCUH employees were recognized at the 2023 RCUH Awards Luncheon for their exceptional contributions to the advancement of research, training, and development in Hawai‘i and beyond.

 Outstanding Researcher/Project Manager